1.800.557.2841

 Lake Atitlan - Guatemala

-Guatemala’s culture reflects its Mayan heritage, colonial history, and contemporary influences.
+Guatemala’s modern culture reflects its Mayan heritage, colonial history, and contemporary influences.
 Traditional Mayan customs and rituals, including vibrant textiles, intricate weaving techniques, and ancient agricultural practices, persist in many rural communities.
 Colonized by the Spanish in the 16th century, Guatemala experienced a fusion of indigenous and European influences.
 This amalgamation is evident in the country's art, music, and cuisine.

-The Spanish colonial architecture, particularly in cities like Antigua Guatemala, showcases Baroque and Renaissance styles.
+The Spanish colonial architecture, particularly in cities like Antigua, showcases Baroque and Renaissance styles.
 The celebration of festivals and religious events also plays a vital role in Guatemala's cultural identity.
 Semana Santa, or Holy Week, is marked by elaborate processions and intricate sawdust carpets adorning the streets.
 Indigenous ceremonies, such as the K'iche' Maya New Year, maintain a spiritual connection to the land and cosmos.
 Attending these ceremonies is sure to add to your travel experience in Guatemala.

 Despite its rich cultural heritage, Guatemala faces challenges, including economic disparities and social issues.
 Nevertheless, the resilience of its people and the vibrancy of their traditions continue to shape and define Guatemala's unique cultural landscape, making it a fascinating destination for globetrotters from the world over.